iBicha/playlet/README.md

 ```

-If successful, you should see some output on your terminal, ending with 200%.
+If successful, you should see some output on your terminal, with `Status: 200`.

 You should see a new channel on your Roku TV, with "Roku Developers" Logo (we'll get this thing a logo)

+### Install Youbtube for Roku (Manual)
+1. Go to `https://github.com/iBicha/roku-youtube/releases` and download `roku-youtube.zip`
+2. Open `http://REPLACE_IP_ADDRESS_HERE/ (e.g. http://192.168.1.2/) in your browser
+3. If prompted for username and password
+  - The username is `rokudev`
+  - The password is whatever you set when you enabled Developer mode
+4. Click on `Upload` button
+5. Select `roku-youtube.zip` you downloaded
+6. Click `Install with zip` button
+  - If you're updating the app (or you already have a dev channel) the button would say `Replace with zip`

 ## Development
 1. `git clone https://github.com/iBicha/roku-youtube.git`